run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 Run:
     runai list jobs -A

-You have __two__ jobs that are running on the first node and __one__ job that is running alone the second node.
+You have __two__ Jobs that are running on the first node and __one__ Job that is running alone the second node.

-Choose one of the two job from the full node and delete it:
+Choose one of the two Job from the full node and delete it:

     runai delete <job-name> -p <project>

 The status now is:
 ![overquota3](img/overquota3.png)

-Now, run a 2 GPU job:
+Now, run a 2 GPU Job:

     runai submit a2 -i gcr.io/run-ai-demo/quickstart -g 2 -p team-a